 The Lion of Judah is no tame lion.
 Neither is he predictable.

 While walking along the streets of Jerusalem one day, Jesus sees a common enough sight in the Holy City.
 There is a disabled person by the side of the road begging for alms (John 9).
 What else is the poor man to do?
 He has been blind from birth, so employment opportunities are limited.
 He has no ability to see, but he can speak.
-So he cries out for assistance.
+So the man born blind cries out for assistance.

-But no, his action is to spit in the dirt, make a paste of mud, and smear it on the eyes of the poor man, commanding his disciples to wash off the paste in the Pool of Siloam.
+But no, his action is to spit in the clay, make a paste of mud, and smear it on the eyes of the blind man, commanding his disciples to wash off the paste in the Pool of Siloam.

 What must the blind man and the crowds have thought in the interval between the smearing and the washing?
 Why did Jesus choose to do it this way?